just-buildsystem/justbuild/share/man/just-mr-repository-config.5.md

   the archive content for an *`"archive"`* repository.

 - *`"name"`* specifies the name the content should have in the defined root.
-  It has to be a plain file name without implicitly specified sudirs.
+  It has to be a plain file name without implicitly specified subdirs.
 This field is mandatory.

 - *`"executable"`* is a boolean indicating whether the fetched file should